Palmiers

 What You’ll Need To Make Palmiers

-ingredients for palmiers
+ingredients to make palmiers

 • Granulated Sugar: A key ingredient in palmiers, providing not only sweetness but also a caramelized texture when the pastries bake.
 The sugar crystals caramelize under heat, giving the Palmiers their characteristic golden, crispy exterior.